Buttonwillow, California: History

 The first United States Post Office at Buttonwillow was established in 1895.

 Facilities

 Buttonwillow is a major stop for motorists traveling on Interstate 5.
-It includes gas stations including (Exxon, Shell, Chevron, and Arco), a McDonald's, a Carl's Jr., a drive-thru Starbucks, Willow Ranch BBQ restaurant, an Indian restaurant, Subway, a Mexican-Salvadoran restaurant, TravelCenters of America, Denny's, and Castro Tire & Truckwash.
+It includes gas stations, restaurants and travel centers.
 These are all at the exit of State Route 58.

 There is a large electrical substation next to the town that is a part of a major north–south transmission corridor.
 It marks the northern end of Path 26 across the Transverse Ranges and the southern end of the Path 15 power lines.
-Buttonwillow is the motel hub for members of the Sports Car Club of America's Cal Club region when they hold events at Cal Club-owned Buttonwillow Raceway Park – a Super 8, a Motel 6 and the Homeland Inn are the motels of note there.
+Buttonwillow is the motel hub for members of the Sports Car Club of America's Cal Club region when they hold events at Cal Club-owned Buttonwillow Raceway Park.
+Several motels are located there as well.

 The town is also known for hosting the Best in the West jet rally, an annual gathering of model jet enthusiasts.

 Buttonwillow's main industry is cotton farming.

 Geography

 According to the United States Census Bureau, Buttonwillow has an area of 6.9 sqmi, all of it land.
 Buttonwillow is also locally known as the cotton country, due to the abundant planting of cotton in the vicinity.

 Beginning about 4 mile south of town along Elk Hills Road, between Buttonwillow and Taft, is the enormous Elk Hills Oil Field, formerly the Naval Petroleum Reserve No. 1, which figured prominently in the Teapot Dome scandal that tarnished the administration of President Warren G. Harding.
 Occidental Petroleum bought the reserve from the U.S. Department of Energy in 1998, and is the current primary operator of the oil field.